-This policy was developed and reviewed in response to:
+This policy was developed in response to:

-- Keeping Children Safe in Education, 2021
+- Keeping Children Safe in Education

-- Relationships Education: Relationships and Sex Education (RSE and Health Education Statutory guidance 2019
+- Relationships Education: Relationships and Sex Education (RSE and Health Education -Statutory guidance 2019)

 - Equalities Act 2010

 - Children and Social Work Act, 2017

 - DfE (Department for Education) (2013) Science programmes of study: key stages 1 and 2.

-It was developed by Ironstone Academy Trust RSE Subject leads, and approved by the IAT Board of Trustees.
+It was developed by Ironstone Academy Trust RSE Subject leads, as an initial draft, prior to the approval of the IAT Board of Trustees.